 - Contribute to building a community of scholars by suggesting meeting topics, facilitating cohort conversations, and participating in GERS mentorship opportunities.

-- Take advantage of resources to enhance your graduate experience, including professional development workshops, mentorship, health and wellness resources, and The Writing Center.
+- Take advantage of resources to enhance your graduate experience, including professional development workshops, mentorship, health and wellness resources.

 - Engage in your department community and start building your professional network.
 This could include joining a committee, forming a study group, attending special events, etc.